shrinerb/shrine/doc/changing_location.md

-# Changing Location of Files
+# Migrating to Different Location

 You have a production app with already uploaded attachments.
 However, you've realized that the existing store folder structure for attachments isn't working